Ten most mined minerals in Zimbabwe

 The southern African nation has the second largest gold reserves per square kilometre in the whole world with 13 million tonnes of proven reserves of which only 580 tonnes have been exploited since 1980, according to the RBZ.

-Some of the top gold producers in Zimbabwe include Freda Rebecca, which located close to Bindura’s Trojan Nickel mine; Blanket Mine located in the province of Matabeleland South; Rio Zimbabwe; Metallon Corporation; Sabi gold Mine; Falcon Gold; Pickstone Peerless; Duration Gold Mine; Bilboes Holdings and Eureka Gold Mine.
+Some of the top gold producers in Zimbabwe include Freda Rebecca, which is located close to Bindura’s Trojan Nickel mine; Blanket Mine located in the province of Matabeleland South; Rio Zimbabwe; Metallon Corporation; Sabi gold Mine; Falcon Gold; Pickstone Peerless; Duration Gold Mine; Bilboes Holdings and Eureka Gold Mine.

 The sector is also dominated by small scale producers.